 Our written and video tutorials will help you learn this handy stitch technique step by step!

-Keep reading to find out how to work in the back loops only to learn the crochet BLO stitch!
+Keep reading to find out how to work in the crochet back loop only to learn the BLO crochet stitch!

 BLO Crochet Stitch Written Instructions